What does the cli.exe file do?

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with cli.exe
+Take advantage of our free computer check to identify problems with cli.exe

 What you should know about cli.exe CLI Application